James Stewart

-Early life
+Early life and education

-James Maitland Stewart was born on May 20, 1908, in Indiana, Pennsylvania, the eldest child and only son born to Elizabeth Ruth (née Jackson; 1875–1953) and Alexander Maitland Stewart (1872–1962).
+James Maitland Stewart was born on May 20, 1908, in Indiana, Pennsylvania, the eldest child and only son born to Elizabeth Ruth (née Jackson; 1875–1953) and Alexander Maitland Stewart (1872–1961).
 Stewart had two younger sisters, Mary (1912–1977) and Virginia (1914–1972).
-He was of Scottish and Scotch-Irish ancestry.
+He was of Scottish and Ulster-Scots ancestry.
 The Stewart family had lived in Pennsylvania for many generations.
-Stewart's father ran the family business, the J.M.
-Stewart and Company Hardware Store, which he hoped Stewart would take over as an adult after attending Princeton University, as was the family tradition.
+Stewart's father ran the family business, the J. M. Stewart and Company Hardware Store, which he hoped Stewart would take over as an adult after attending Princeton University, as was the family tradition.
 Raised a Presbyterian by his deeply religious father, Stewart was a devout churchgoer for much of his life.

 Stewart's mother was a pianist, and music was an important part of family life.
 When a customer at the store was unable to pay his bill, Stewart's father accepted an old accordion as payment.
 Stewart learned to play the instrument with the help of a local barber.
 His accordion became a fixture offstage during his acting career.
-A shy child, Stewart spent much of his time after school in the basement working on model airplanes, mechanical drawings and chemistry—all with a dream of going into aviation.
+A shy child, Stewart spent much of his time after school in the basement working on model airplanes, mechanical drawings, and chemistry—all with a dream of going into aviation.
 He attended the Wilson Model School for primary school and junior high school.
 He was not a gifted student and received average to low grades.
 According to his teachers, this was not from a lack of intelligence, but due to being creative and having a tendency to daydream.